 People with a fixed mindset tend to resist putting in effort because (a) they believe the need to work harder means they’re not “special” enough, and (b) they’re silently worried that their best effort will turn out to be inadequate.
 People with a growth mindset are driven by their passion for excellence, and end up winning as a result of their growth.

 In the book, Dweck gives numerous examples to illustrate the differences in the 2 mindsets above.
 You can get a detailed breakdown in our full 15-page book summary.

 Mindset in Life

-In the book / complete Mindset summary, we zoom in on research, examples and insights on how mindsets affect various aspects of our life, as well as tips for nurturing the growth mindset in parenting and education, coaching and sports, business and leadership, as well as in relationships.
+In our full Mindset summary, we’ll zoom in on research, examples and insights on how mindsets affect various aspects of our life, as well as tips for nurturing the growth mindset in parenting and education, coaching and sports, business and leadership, as well as in relationships.

 The key message in the book is not that fixed mindsets are bad and growth mindsets are good; it’s about creating awareness of the 2 mindsets and their impact, so you can make a conscious choice on if/what to change in your best interest.

 We end off with the key steps and tips that you can use to start changing your own mindsets, including how to